cr8ivecodesmith/su/content/4-weeks-to-fitness-experiment.md

 [4-week program](http://www.lulu.com/shop/daniel-segars-and-kelli-segars/low-impact-4-week-fat-loss-program-for-beginners/ebook/product-21250586.html)
 set up by the awesome folks at [Fitness Blender](http://www.fitnessblender.com/).

-I'll be doing a weekly update of my progress here and see how it goes.
+<s>I'll be doing a weekly update of my progress here and see how it goes.</s>

+#### update

+Whilst I've been lazy about documenting my 4-week experimentation, I can tell you that I've had phenomenal results following the program.

+Since then, I've developed a habit of regular exercise and is now part of my weekly routine.
+I've also tried out other exercise practices lately such as HIIT and the 7-minute workout to great effect as well.

+I'm now starting a new fitness program which I'll be writing about soon.